OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 # OutSystems AppShield for native mobile apps

-OutSystems AppShield is a feature that lets you harden the protection of your Android and iOS apps.
+OutSystems AppShield is a feature that lets you harden the protection of your native Android and iOS apps.
 OutSystems AppShield works by repackaging the builds from Mobile Apps Build Service (MABS) and adding features against tampering.

 <div class="info" markdown="1">